-Shakti.ism is a not-for-profit social enterprise with a mission to empower and employ women from marginalised communities (currently in India and Bangladesh), especially those at risk of being impacted by gender-based violence.
+Shakti.ism is a not-for-profit social enterprise with a mission to empower and employ women from marginalised communities (currently in India, Bangladesh and Nepal), especially those at risk of being impacted by gender-based violence.

 Shakti.ism aims to preserve local skills and traditions, to have a positive environmental impact by reducing waste, and to empower women by providing meaningful and stable employment along with fair living wages.
 This gives them the opportunity to become self-sustaining and maintain their independence.